Free during early access — every feature is unlocked for our first users, no credit card required.Create your free profile

 A Legacy of Odor Control

-Arm & Hammer isn't just a familiar name on your grocery shelf; they’ve been the "baking soda people" since 1846.
+Arm & Hammer isn't just a familiar name on your grocery shelf; they're the consumer-products arm of Church & Dwight, which has been selling bicarbonate of soda since 1846, when Dr. Austin Church and John Dwight began packaging it commercially.
 It was only natural for them to bring that tech into the litter box.
-When we look at how they stack up as a best cat litter brand, it's clear they aren't just selling clay—they’re selling chemistry.
+When you compare them against the best cat litter brands on the market, it's clear they aren't just selling clay -- they're selling chemistry.

 How the Baking Soda Advantage Works